Install - FLAT RUBBER sole, use goo on threads

 - Be careful out there.
 Golfkicks are designed to give you extra traction on the golf course but they do not eliminate the inherent dangers of playing golf or using tools for installation.
-Golfkicks is not liable for any injury, loss or consequential damage resulting from the installation, wearing, or other use of our product.
+Golfkicks is not liable for any injury, loss or consequential damage resulting from the installation, wearing, or other use of our products.

 - Q: What are Golfkicks made of?

-- A: Golfkicks are meant to be permanent but if removed usually leave only a small hole in the rubber and the 7mm screw does not go all the way through sole of recommended shoes.
+- A: Golfkicks are meant to be permanent but if removed usually leave only a small incision in the rubber and the 7mm screw does not go all the way through sole of recommended shoes.
 Different soles heal in different ways, some barely visible: Pictured Allbirds, Jordan 3 after removing cleats

-- Q: Do Golfkicks require me to pre-drill pilot holes?
+- Q: Do Golfkicks require me to pre-drill/pilot?

 - Q: Does glue help?

 - A: Yes, use a dab of Shoe Goo on threads for all installs.
 Shoe goo has flex and works better than super glue.

 - Q: I'm a lefty or righty does this matter?

 - A: No. The screws lock in place and won't "unscrew", if mounted poorly they can pull out but unscrewing is not an issue.
 Use Shoe Goo, we do.